atomicptr/hoyo-daily-logins-helper/README.md

 ### Cookie

-You can provide the cookie information either via the **COOKIE** environment variable or using the --cookie CLI flag.
+You can provide the cookie information either via the **HOYO_COOKIE** environment variable or using the --cookie CLI flag.

 ### Game

-You can provide the cookie information either via the **GAME** environment variable or using the --genshin/--starrail CLI flags.
+You can provide the cookie information either via the **HOYO_GAME** environment variable or using the --game NAME/--genshin/--starrail CLI flags.

 **Supported Games**: Genshin Impact (genshin), Honkai Starrail (starrail)